 The data indicate that average vessel dwell times for container cargo has largely been consistent over the 2019-2020 time period, while dwell times for Ro/Ro and tanker vessels have greater fluctuation.
 Monthly average container vessel dwell times over the analysis period ranged from 20 to 26 hours with a 2020 annual average of 23.5 hours.
-For comparison, the 2020 average container vessel dwell time at the top 25 U.S. container ports was 28.1 hours76.
+For comparison, the 2020 average container vessel dwell time at the top 25 U.S. container ports was 28.1 hours78.
 The monthly average vessel dwell times for tankers ranged from 21 hours to as high as 42 hours.
-The 2020 annual average for the Port of Savannah was just over 33 hours which was less than the national average of about 41.4 hours77.
-In general, tanker dwell times are longer than container vessel dwell times most likely because it takes more time to pump petroleum and crude oil than to lift shipping containers from a vessel of similar size78.
+The 2020 annual average for the Port of Savannah was just over 33 hours which was less than the national average of about 41.4 hours79.
+In general, tanker dwell times are longer than container vessel dwell times most likely because it takes more time to pump petroleum and crude oil than to lift shipping containers from a vessel of similar size80.
 For Ro/Ro, the range over this time period was 14 to 28 hours with a 2020 annual average of about 20.5 hours.
-This was lower than the national average of about 23 hours in 202079.
+This was lower than the national average of about 23 hours are greater to 28 hours and the period was 14 to 28 hours with a 2020 annual average of about 20.5 hours.
+This was lower than the national average of about 23 hours in 202081.